MIDI file made by using the Microsoft GS Wavetable SW Synth (MSGS)!

 Restrictions on submit

-All MIDIs must be less than 256kb in size and must comply with only the sounds of the Microsoft GS Wavetable Synth.
+or much more rarely .midi.
+All MIDIs must be 1MB or less in size and must utilize only the sounds of the Microsoft GS Wavetable Synth.
 Otherwise, there are no extraneous restrictions to the format, which means you're free to create whatever with the patches provided by the GS Wavetable so long as it fits within the file size limit.

 If you normally do not have access to render to MSGS, please use this SF2 soundfont